jpoage1/lisp_interpreter/README.md

 ### Compile on Windows
 `cc -std=c99 -Wall parsing.c mpc.c -o parsing`

+#### FYI
+I developed this using Ubuntu Linux, so if you are using windows, simply omit the `-ledit -lm` flag from the compiler options.

 ## evaluation.c
 Evaluates the user input using basic math functions